harrycaldwell/Python-Keylogger/README.md

 - **ftplib**
 - **threading**

+[NOTE!]
+There are bugs that are known in this software, when closing the keylogger it will close with an error
 ## **Disclaimer!!!**

 **Do not use this software on machines other than your own without the owners explicit permission!!**